If you’re looking for a free turkey this Thanksgiving, whether due to budget constraints or just trying to be frugal, we’ve found some ways you can.

 Foodtown has stores in New Jersey, New York, and Pennsylvania.
 See your local store for details on how to earn your free turkey.

 ShopRite has a free Turkey or Ham for Thanksgiving promotion.
-You need to join their Price Plus membership (it’s free) and then spend the required amount to get one of the following:
+You need to join their Price Plus membership (it’s free) and then spend the required amount between October 15 through November 23rd.

-- ShopRite All Natural Frozen Turkey any size up to 21 lbs OR Save $1.89/lb off any other fresh or frozen turkey (up to 21 lbs)
+- ShopRite or Bowl & Basket All-Natural Frozen Turkey any size up to 21 lbs.
+OR Save $1.99/lb. off any other fresh, or frozen turkey brand (up to 21- lbs).

-- Empire or any other Kosher Frozen Roasting Chicken (Up to 7lbs)
+- Empire or Kosher Frozen Roasting Chicken (Up to 8 lbs avg.).

 Free Turkeys or Thanksgiving Meals for Low-Income Families